Agnes Water and Seventeen Seventy are two of the most unmissable destinations on the east coast of Australia in the Gladstone Region, Queensland.

 - 10 am – 1 pm on Sunday

 - Closed on Tuesdays

 The Discovery Trail is another one of the top things to do in Agnes Water, so lace up your walking shoes, throw on a hat and pack some drinking water as you prepare to embark on this beautiful nature walk.

-The trailhead can be found next to the Agnes Water Museum and it’s an easy walk suitable for all visitors.
+The trailhead can be found next to the museum and it’s an easy walk suitable for all visitors.

-A short 30-minute return walk, the Discovery Trail features a winding track that will lead you through beautiful bushland and eventually emerges at a lookout point that boasts spectacular sweeping views of Agnes Water Beach and Workmans Beach.
+A short 30-minute return walk, the Discovery Trail features a winding track that will lead you through beautiful bushland and eventually emerges at a lookout point that boasts spectacular sweeping views of the beaches.